cadop/RobotDT/README.md

 #RobotDT
 ## Overview
-This project involves integrating various components including Python scripts, Arduino code, simulation scenes, and a robot design.
+This project involves integrates a physical robot into omniverse using arduino sketches, python scripting and a scene setup in omniverse.
 The directory structure of the project is as follows:

 - `readme.md`
 - `python_script.py`